tokiwong/vegapull/README.md

-# 👒 op-tcg-scraper
+# 👒 vegapull

-One Piece TCG data scraper written in Rust.
+A CLI utility to retrieve data for the One Piece Trading Cards Game (TCG).

 ## Where is the data?